abouchard-ds/QA.d/README.md

 They exclude most exotic stock ticker like ".PR." ".F." ".WT." ".DB.".

 ## Pseudocode
-Since this was done for learning/academic purpose I will add the pseudocode if a beginner would like to understand the script and learn from it.
+Since this was created for learning/academic purpose I will add the pseudocode for a beginner who would like to understand the script and learn from it.

 1. Ask user for username, password and start date
     * Validate input password since user can't see in field